apache/cordova-docs/docs/en/edge/guide/platforms/wp7/index.md

 At this point you can modify the app within the SDK, but running the `build` or `prepare` commands again wipes out local changes.
 If Visual Studio is open, it alerts you about modified files and offers you the option to reload them.
-See The Cordova Command-line Interface for more information.
+See The Command-line Interface for more information.

 ## Deploy to Emulator